EmilionR/django-pp4/README.md

 Git - For version control.

-GitHub - To store files and provide a live site.
+GitHub - For project management and storage

-Google Fonts - For stylish headings.
+Heroku - For live site deployment

+AWS - Hosting the database

+Cloudinary - Hosting the profile images

 Google & Mozilla Developer Tools - For debugging and trying out design improvements on the fly.

 GNU Image Manipulation Program - Cropping and scaling images for faster load times.

+Figma - Wireframing

+Lucidchart - ERD design

 Am I Responsive - For testing how the site looks on different devices.